Installation

 cmake variables for per-language options for kernel library compilation

-You can build a runtime-only pocl to run prebuilt pocl binaries on a device.
-To do this
+You can build a runtime-only pocl to run prebuilt pocl binaries on a CPU driver, or if you intend to only use PoCL with a driver that does not depend on LLVM.

 • on that machine, set up env vars required for your device (if any), then run bin/poclcc -l.
 That should print something like: